leeked/GAN-Experiment/README.md

-# OmniGAN
+# GAN-Experiment

-A GAN Architecture that I will use for everything.
-Because GAN's are awesome.
+Exploration on GAN design and usage.
+The aim is to design a modular architecture for use in future projects.